aliaminibagh/cops-and-robbers/README.md

 # cops-and-robbers
-Working on cops and robbers problems with deep reinforcement learning
+Working on cops and robbers problem with deep reinforcement learning

 ## Demo